Anti Wrinkle Injection Treatments

 Prof. Haq has published nearly 100 peer-reviewed articles/abstracts in several internationally renowned scientific journals including PNAS and Nature Medicine.
 He has co-chaired the Anti-ageing Conference London (2008-15), and has been an invited presenter/speaker at numerous international conferences (American Heart Association, American College of Cardiology, Anti-Ageing Medicine World Congress, the NCD National Workshop, India, American Academy of Neurology, Society of Neuroscience and EULAR).
 Prof. Haq has received several national and international awards/fellowships/honours from the Medical Research Council, Wellcome Trust, American Heart Association, Astra Zeneca and the Heart Failure Society of America.

-More about Botox treatments
+More about Anti Wrinkle Injection treatments

 Facial wrinkles are caused by repetitive expressions and muscle activity.
 Over time, the skin eventually develops obvious lines that are perceived as signs of ageing and are cosmetically undesirable.
 Botox® is the brand name of a product used to treat facial wrinkles.
 Several other products have since been developed for the same purpose and are now widely used including Azzalure® and Xeomin®.